Tisdale on Northampton win: “John’s goal was a sublime finish”

 It’s one thing keeping going, but we kept going with intensity and sharpness with our counter-attacks and breaks.
 I’m very proud of them.
 We deserved the opportunity for that to happen.
 Northampton also put enough into their game to have the opportunity to win it – we both deserved the opportunity, and it went our day today.

-It’s early days and I’m not getting carried away with it, but I have to say that Northampton are the best side we’ve played this season so far.
+It’s early days and I’m not getting carried away with it, but I have to say that Northampton bennett_amankwaahare the best side we’ve played this season so far.
 It’s a cruel world and I don’t think they deserved that today off the back of how they played – they didn’t deserve to lose.

 I don’t think we had any reticence at all in the way we prepared ourselves in the dressing room.
 We knew what it would be like, but we just didn’t cope with it.
 I don’t think I could label our team hesitant or slow to start – Northampton were phenomenal.
 Their start was so dynamic and it blew the game their way.

 Today was about us keeping it at one goal and not letting it become two – like when we were here last year [when Northampton won 3-0) it is easy to let one to become two, to become three – we stuck with it and we gave ourselves a chance for late in the game.
-I’m beginning to see a team with more resolve.
+I’m beginning to see a team with moreamankwaah_parkin resolve.

 I don’t think it can be argued that it was a terrific delivery with a very purposeful run into the box.
 Sometimes a perfect run and a perfect run will beat any team, and that was nigh on a perfect cross from Craig Woodman.